 Fertilisation for Banginapalli mango tree

-The Banganapalli mango tree does not require constant care or watering.
-The first fertilising of the soil before planting the Banganapalli mango tree is the most important factor to check.
+The Banginapalli Mango tree does not require constant care or watering.
+The first fertilising of the soil before planting the Banginapalli mango tree is the most important factor to check.
 Make a soil mix with topsoil, cow manure, 2kg of bone meal and 2kg of phosphate and fill the hole and plant the tree in this mixture.